Tirokafteri is a deliciously creamy blend of Greek feta cheese and spicy peppers. Make this recipe for a quick snack dip or party appetizer.

 - Less salt - Soak the feta in just enough water to cover the top for about 15 minutes, then drain and proceed with the recipe.
 This will get rid of the saltiness if that’s something you need to look out for.

-Try it on just about anything you can think of!
-Here are the most popular ways to enjoy it:
+Try this deliciousness on just about anything you can think of!
+Here are some great ways to enjoy it:

 - Spread on sandwiches